Singular Riemannian Foliations, variational problems and Principles of Symmetric Criticalities: Introduction

-Now that we have established the definition of SRF (which generalizes the concept of partition into orbits of isometric action), we discuss what it means that a variational problem has symmetry in the context of SRFs.
-When the SRF is homogenous, as in Example \ref{example-SRF-homogenous}, an $C^{1}$ operator $J\colon W^{1,p}(M)\to\mathbb{R}$ would be symmetric if for each smooth \emph{basic function} $b$ (i.e. constant along the leaves of $\mathcal{F}=\{G(x)\}$) and each smooth function $\ufunction$ we have $\mathrm{d} J(b) (\ufunction \circ \efunction^{tX_{\alpha}}) = \mathrm{d} J(b)\ufunction,$ where $\vec{X}_{\alpha}\in\mathcal{C}$, i.e. $\vec{X}_{\alpha}$ belongs to the geometric control system of infinitesimal actions.
-The technical problem with a general SRF is that neither the so-called linearized foliations nor their geometric control system are defined over the entire manifold $M$, only on tubular neighborhoods of leaves.
-This forces us to have a \emph{semi-local definition} (i.e. definition of mathematical objects defined on tubular neighborhoods of leaves) as we discuss below.
+Now that we have established the definition of SRF (which generalizes the concept of partition into orbits of isometric action), we discuss what it means for a variational problem to have symmetry in the context of SRFs.

+The principle of symmetric criticality requires that we consider an isometric action $\mu\colon G\times M\to M$ and not just the partition of orbits $\mathcal{F}=\{G(x)\}_{x\in M}$.
+It could happen that for another non-isometric action $\tilde{\mu}\colon G \times M \to M$, but with the same orbits, the functional would not be symmetric with respect to $\tilde{\mu}$.
+This could be an issue of little relevance, after all, geometric objects in Riemannian Geometry (such as volume, gradient, etc.) are invariant under isometries, and so often are the functionals defined in terms of these objects.
+So why bother considering a non-isometric action but orbit equivalent to an isometric one?
+However, when we consider SRF, we have a more complicated issue.
+What would an \emph{isometric representation of a foliation} be?
+In particular, even if we restrict our attention to an orbit-like foliation, the technical problem is that neither the so-called linearized foliations nor their geometric control system is defined over the entire manifold $M$, only on tubular neighborhoods of leaves.
+This forces us to have a \emph{semi-local definition} (i.e., definition of mathematical objects defined on tubular neighborhoods of leaves) as we discuss below.